Templier/desktopx/Plugins/DXVolumeControl/Docs/Readme.txt

 ***************************************************************************
 ** Changelog
 ***************************************************************************

+Version 1.2.4: Fixed bug with VistaVolume.Mute not muting audio correctly

 Version 1.2.3: Added basic XP compatibility (volume/mute properties only)
 			   Fixed crash bug on XP when loading the plugin